syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 {% endtabs %}

-The following code example binds the collection to the `ItemsSource` property of `SfTabView`.
+Now that we have our `Model` and `ViewModel` set up, we can bind the TabItems collection to the `ItemsSource` property of `SfTabView`.
+The following code examples demonstrate how to set up this binding in both XAML and C#:

 {% tabs %}